elastic/integrations/packages/hid_bravura_monitor/docs/README.md

 ## Compatibility

-The Hitachi ID Bravura Monitor integration was tested with logs from `Bravura Security Fabric 12.3.0` running on Windows Server 2016.
+The Bravura Monitor integration was tested with logs from `Bravura Security Fabric 12.3.0` running on Windows Server 2016.

 The integration was also tested with Bravura Security Fabric/IDM Suite 11.x, 12.x series.